top of page

 The electricity cables linking the UK offshore windfarms are equally at risk from hostile states and vulnerable to attack.

-ECS technology enables sustainable energy to be generated entirely on land, in multiple locations, significantly reducing
+The Energy Conversion System technology enables sustainable energy to be generated entirely on land, in multiple locations, significantly reducing the risk of a serious attack taking place.

 bottom of page